-Feature: Pressure-Sensitive Adhesive Building and Construction Trends at the International Builders Show
+Feature: pressure-sensitive adhesive building and construction trends at the International Builders Show

 The International Builders Show (IBS) bills itself as the largest light construction trade show in the world.
 It really is a massive show, on the scale of the annual Consumer Electronics Show (CES) or the Specialty Equipment Market Association (SEMA) show.
 The IBS alternates each year between Las Vegas and Orlando.